webflorist/validation-manager/README.md

 * Define and retrieve RuleSets via the RuleSets-facade.

 ## Installation

+Note that this package is configured for automatic discovery for Laravel.
+Thus the package's Service Provider `Webflorist\ValidationManager\ValidationManagerServiceProvider` and the `RuleSets`-Facade `Webflorist\ValidationManager\RuleSets\RuleSetsFacade` will be automatically registered with Laravel.

 1. Require the package via composer:
 ```php
 composer require webflorist/validation-manager